-As well as due consideration for others in planning the time of fireworks use, and the volume of noise, special care must be taken when pets and other animals are involved.
+As well as due consideration for others in planning the time of fireworks use, See our article on Staying safe during the fireworks season, and the volume of noise, special care must be taken when pets and other animals are involved.

 ‘Remember, remember the 5th of November’ … but please don’t forget your pets.
 This is the message of The Blue Cross, an animal welfare charity which publishes the Blue Cross Code.
 Available online and in print form, this gives specific advice for dogs, cats and horses, as well as general guidance for other animals.

 Address: The Blue Cross, Shilton Road, Burford, Oxon OX18 4PF

 Fax: 01993 823083